roseengineering/soapytcp/README.md

 GNURadio installed which is complex to install.
 Soapy is much easier to install.
 The RTLTCP protcol uses about 40 megabits per second, which barely fits over a 100 Mb LAN, however it is streamable over a 1Gb LAN.
-And while the RTLTCP protocol only uses 8 bits per sample it can be used to monitor a live stream.
+And while the RTLTCP protocol only uses 8 bits per sample it can be used to monitor and change the frequency and gain of a live stream.
 The file output feature of soapytcp will let you save the full cf32 stream to a file for later review.